 Dr. Pelkey's first two published monographs (Dialectology as Dialectic, De Gruyter 2011; A Phula Comparative Lexicon, SIL-LCDD 2011) define the Phula ethnolinguistic groups of China and Vietnam, identifying 18 new languages through mixed-methods fieldwork and analysis.
 His latest research focuses on language evolution and embodied cognition, leading to the publication of his third authored book, The Semiotics of X (Bloomsbury, 2017).
-He published 15 edited or co-edited collections, including the four-volume major reference work Bloomsbury Semiotics (Bloomsbury, 2022), Tropological Thought and Action (Berghahn, 2022), Cognitive Semiotics (TAJS, 2019), Applied Brand Semiotics (TAJS, 2018), Sociohistorical Linguistics in Southeast Asia (Brill, 2017), Virtual Identities (PDC, 2016), and The Semiotics of Paradox (Legas, 2015).
-His recent research is published in collections such the Springer Handbook of Cognitive Mathematics, Biosemiotic Perspectives in Language and Linguistics, Rhetoric & Social Relations, and Bloomsbury Companion to Contemporary Peircean Semiotics and in international journals such as Semiotica, Cognitive Semiotics, The Journal of Literary Semantics, Linguistics of the Tibeto-Burman Area, Symmetry, Sign Systems Studies, Reviews in Anthropology, Studies in Language, and Diachronica.
+He has published 15 edited or co-edited collections in semiotic, anthropology, and linguistics, including the four-volume major reference work Bloomsbury Semiotics (Bloomsbury, 2022).
+Among other projects, he is currently collaborating on the 3rd Edition of the Encyclopedia of Language and Linguistics (Oxford: Elsevier) as Section Editor for Meaning.